Changsha South railway station

 Changsha South railway station (长沙南站 (長沙南站, Chángshānán zhàn)) is a metro station and a railway station of Wuguang Passenger Railway and Hukun Passenger Railway.
 The station is located in Lituo Subdistrict, Yuhua District, Changsha, Hunan, China.
 It is a hub and the connecting point of Beijing–Guangzhou–Shenzhen–Hong Kong High-Speed Railway, Shanghai–Kunming High-Speed Railway and the proposed Xiamen-Changsha-Chongqing High-Speed Railway.
 The station was opened on 26 December 2009.

-It is a transportation center of high-speed railways, metro lines 2 & 4, maglev, buses and coaches, which seamlessly connect downtown, Changsha Huanghua Airport and nearby cities.
+It is a transportation center of high-speed railways, metro lines 2 and 4, maglev, buses and coaches, which seamlessly connect downtown, Changsha Huanghua Airport and nearby cities.

 Design

 The designer of the station building is from the 3rd department of Central South Architectural Design Institute, INC. The roof features the waves and ripples of water.
 It has a total construction area of 273,000 square meters and the depot area is 137,000 square meters.